hurr-son/geo-object-data-explorer/README.md

 ## Overview

-Geo Object Data Explorer is a web application that allows users to visualize and explore geospatial data, particularly focused on detecting and displaying objects using advanced image embeddings and similarity search.
+Geo Object Data Explorer is a web application that allows users to visualize and explore geospatial data, particularly focused on detecting and displaying objects using image embeddings and similarity search.
 The application combines a Leaflet.js map interface with a backend powered by FastAPI and PyTorch models.

 ## Features